measurement-factory/anubis/README.md

 If the bot is killed while executing the above algorithm, it will resume from the beginning of the unfinished step.

+The above algorithm can be divided into three merging phases:

+1. pre-staging: step 1
+2. staging: step 2 and 3
+3. merged: step 4 and 5

 While the bot is merging a pull request, it does not touch other PRs.
 If the bot receives a GitHub event while merging a pull request, then the bot re-examines all PRs _after_ it is done merging the current PR.
 This